Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: Introduction

 \subsection{Gelfand numbers and sparse recovery}

 We obtain matching bounds for the Gelfand numbers

 for a number of interesting parameter ranges in this paper.
 The results in full detail can be found in Section \ref{sec:matchGel}.
 At this point, we wish to discuss only the most illustrative cases and highlight some interesting effects.
-In particular, we prove for $m\leq bd$ and $0<q\leq 1$
+In particular, we prove for $1 \leq m \leq bd$ and $0<p\leq 1$

-For $1 \leq m \leq bd$ and $0<p\leq 1$ we show that
+For $1\leq m\leq bd$ and $0<q\leq 1$ we show that

-Comparing these two bounds, we clearly see that the roles of the inner and outer $\ell_p$-space are asymmetric.
-Taking $q=1$ and $p=1$, we find the following result as a special case. \begin{theorem} Let $b,d\in \N$ and $m\leq bd$.
-Then, for some absolute constant $C>0$,
+Comparing these two bounds, we clearly see that the roles of the outer and inner $\ell_p$-space are asymmetric.
+Taking $p=1$ and $q=1$, we find the following result as a special case. \begin{theorem} Let $b,d\in \N$ and $m\leq bd$.
+Then,

 \end{theorem} Thanks to the equivalence between the Gelfand numbers in \eqref{eqn:l1l2} and \eqref{eqn:l2l1} and the minimal worst-case recovery errors $E_m(\ell_1^b(\ell_2^d), \ell_2^b(\ell_2^d))$ and $E_m(\ell_2^b(\ell_1^d), \ell_2^b(\ell_2^d))$, respectively, these bounds have interesting implications for the recovery of structured sparse signals.
 To discuss this, we fix some terminology.
-As usual, $x\in \R^{b\ti d}$ is called $k$-sparse if it has at most $k$ nonzero entries.
-We say $x\in \R^{b\ti d}$ is \emph{$s$-outer sparse} if at most $s$ rows of $x$ are non-zero.
-We call $x$ \emph{$t$-inner sparse} if each row of $x$ has at most $t$ non-zero entries.
-These two forms of structured sparsity exactly correspond to the notions of block sparsity and (a special case of) sparsity-in-levels, respectively, in the literature.
+Consider $x\in \R^{bd}$ and view it as a $bd$-dimensional block vector $(x_i)_{i=1}^b$, with $x_i \in \R^d$ for all $1\leq i\leq b$.
+As usual, $x$ is called $k$-sparse if it has at most $k$ nonzero entries.
+We say that $x$ is \emph{$s$-outer sparse} if at most $s$ blocks of $x$ are non-zero.
+We call $x$ \emph{$t$-inner sparse} if each block of $x$ has at most $t$ non-zero entries.
+These two forms of structured sparsity exactly correspond to the notion of block sparsity and a special case of sparsity-in-levels, respectively, in the literature.
 We refer to Section~\ref{sec:sparsity} for a detailed discussion.
 Corresponding to outer and inner sparsity, we define two different best $s$-term approximation errors:

-\begin{corollary} Let $A\in\R^{m\ti n}$ be a measurement matrix and $\Del:\R^m \rightarrow \R^n$ be any reconstruction map.
-Suppose that for all $x\in \R^{b\ti d}$,
+\begin{corollary} Let $A\in\R^{m\ti bd}$ be a measurement matrix and $\Del:\R^m \rightarrow \R^{bd}$ be any reconstruction map.
+Suppose that for all $x\in \R^{bd}$,

 Then, there exist constants $c_1,c_2>0$ depending only on $C$ so that if $s>c_2$, then